Seven reasons mortgage lenders turn you down

 If you’re self-employed it can be harder to get accepted for a mortgage because your income can be less stable.
 That means lenders may be worried you won’t be able to keep up with your monthly payments.

-However, that’s not to say you can’t get a mortgage if you are self-employed.
+That’s not to say you can’t get a mortgage if you are self-employed.
 You can boost your chances by proving you have regular paid work and by ensuring your credit rating is squeaky clean.

 You can sign up for a free credit report from Experian.
 Just remember to cancel your membership before the 30-day trial period is up to avoid being charged in the future.
 And have a read of How to build an excellent credit history.